Routing-based technique for defect mitigation in quantum error correction: Introduction

-The study of the implications of defects can be traced back to nearly a decade ago~\cite{nagayama_surface_2017}.
-Following that, various attempts have been made to develop methodologies for adapting the surface code to lattices with fabrication defects.
-The current leading approach is based on a technique named superstabilizer~\cite{siegel_adaptive_2023, wei_low-overhead_2024, strikis_quantum_2023}, which excludes the defective region from syndrome extraction by instead measuring the larger superstabilizers encircling the defects, which are products of the original stabilizers in that region.
-Though superstabilizer-based approaches are well suited for handling defects on data qubits, their performances are unsatisfactory when handling ancilla qubit defects.
-Typically, handling ancilla qubit defects with superstabilizers requires disabling nearby data qubits that are physically intact, inducing a significant qubit overhead, and hindering the performance of the error-correcting code.
-Though there are proposals that recover the functionality of the disabled data qubits via code deformation~\cite{yin_surf-deformer_2024} or bridge gates~\cite{heng_mitigating_2024}, a reduction in the code distance persists nevertheless.
-Other approaches, such as handling ancilla qubit defects via qubit routing, have also been previously considered~\cite{nagayama_surface_2017}, but they could require algorithmic searches for an asynchronous syndrome extraction circuit.
+To mitigate the effect of fabrication defects, the current leading approach is based on a technique named superstabilizer~\cite{siegel_adaptive_2023, wei_low-overhead_2024, strikis_quantum_2023}, which excludes the defective region from syndrome extraction by instead measuring the larger superstabilizers encircling the defects, which are products of the original stabilizers in that region.
+Though superstabilizer-based approaches are well suited for handling defects on data qubits (which contain the encoded information), their performances are unsatisfactory when handling defects on ancilla qubits (which perform stabilizer measurements) and typically incur a significant reduction in the code distance and higher susceptibility to physical noise.

-One common assumption that is made in these approaches, as well as most of the current study of quantum error correction, is that the hardware platform can only perform one type of two-qubit gate, typically the $\CNOT$ gate.
-This assumption, however, is no longer in agreement with the hardware reality of some platforms, including the superconducting platform, where schemes have been invented to accurately perform arbitrary two-qubit gates~\cite{chen_one_2024}, while experimental realization of multiple native two-qubit gates has also been recently achieved~\cite{krizan_quantum_2024}.

-Based on more recent hardware capability, we revisit the implementation of the surface code, focusing specifically on the issue of handling ancilla qubit defects, adopting a bottom-up approach.
-That is, we examine what functionalities are available in a superconducting processor and explore what can be achieved with access to those functionalities.
-It is not surprising that leveraging more intrinsic hardware capabilities can enable advances beyond conventional approaches.
-For example, a recent implementation of the surface code~\cite{mcewen2023relaxing} utilized the $\iSWAP$ gate---a functionality readily available in superconducting processors but rarely employed in surface code implementations.
-This highlights the potential of exploring alternative strategies.
-In this context, the bottom-up approach is not merely theoretical, but is rooted in practical considerations of hardware capabilities.